loqy/musicXplorer/README.md

-# musicXplorer
+# musd
-MPD client for exploring music.
+MPD client for exploring music written in Python.